12 Oct How Do You Get Skin Cancer? Here’s The Real Answer

 While almost all skin cancers are caused by UV exposure in one way or another, melanoma does have a genetic component, meaning the risks of developing melanoma are passed down from generation to generation within a family.

 Familial melanoma is the term given to families with two or more first-degree relatives that have or have had melanoma.
 It’s also important to note that one in ten melanoma patients have a family member who has also had the disease.

 When it’s time to see a dermatologist

-More often than not, when skin cancer is caught early, it can be easily treated, and your chances of getting rid of it entirely is much higher.
+More often than not, when caught early, it can be easily treated, and your chances of getting rid of it entirely is much higher.
 That means that it’s absolutely crucial to always be aware of any changes on your body and visit your doctor yearly for a thorough examination.

 Skin cancer shouldn’t be taken lightly, and it’s always a good idea to err on the side of caution when it comes to the sun and any changes on the skin.

 Contact Center of Surgical Dermatology for more information on skin cancer in Westerville, OH